For descriptions of schools and structures see Types of schools and year levels

 A formal process that promotes inclusion of communities and the public in decision-making by extending a genuine invitation to anyone who might be impacted by a proposed change to provide their feedback on what’s proposed, and be assured that their feedback will be heard and considered before an outcome is determined.

-The obligation to consult in certain situations is derived from express statutory provisions under the Education Act 1989.
+The obligation to consult in certain situations is derived from express statutory provisions under the Education and Training Act 2020.
 The Act requires that the Minister consult with a Board or Boards of Trustees before most changes proposed for a school in the network of schools can occur.
 The Minister may also have to consult a proprietor in some circumstances.

 Where formal consultation is a legislative requirement for Boards of Trustees to undertake, we support them in the undertaking of their responsibilities.